The Right Way to Strive

 I have to be very intentional about this—constantly paying attention to if (and what) I’m craving, how I direct my attention and energy, and how I feel as a result.
 Wholesome striving is an ongoing practice, a seed that must be watered over and over again.
 When I find myself off the path (I must admit, not infrequently) I view it as an opportunity to practice: I note what has happened and gently nudge myself back in the direction I want to be heading.

-Another way to get at the non dualistic nature of striving is this: Setting a goal to reach the peak of a mountain (be it literal or metaphorical) can be great.
-And yet if the whole way up you are craving that peak—or worse yet, craving to post on social media about that peak—you’ll ultimately end up suffering.
+Another way to understand striving is this: Setting a goal to reach the peak of a mountain, be it a literal or metaphorical one, can be great.
+And yet, if the whole way up you are craving the peak—or worse yet, thinking about what you’ll post on social media when you get there—you’ll ultimately end up suffering.

 If, on the other hand, you are present for the journey, perhaps at times even forgetting about the peak altogether, you’ll experience a more lasting joy.
 It’s the same goal and the same destination, but a very different kind of energy, a better kind of striving, along the path.